Streetwise-Media/Streetwise-Wordpress-MVC/readme.md

 ***

+With well defined models, controllers can be relatively sparse.
+Your controller classes must extend swpMVCBaseController, which equips them with the following functionality.

 ###$this->page_title

 Set this property in your controller method to what you want the title attribute on the generated page to be.
 This needs to be set